emericg/OpenSubtitlesDownload/README.md

 --------

 - Use a GNOME/GTK or KDE/Qt GUI depending on your favorite desktop environment.
 - Or just use the CLI!
-Great for automation, and it works on Linux and macOS.
+Great for automation, and it works on Linux, macOS and Windows.
 - Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more...
 - Query subtitles in multiple languages at once.
 - Query subtitles for multiple video files at once.